dasch-swiss/dsp-tools/docs/assets/import_scripts/README.md

 ![git commit](assets/git-commit.png)

 You now have the option "Publish Branch".
 This is to synchronize your local work with a GitHub repository on [https://github.com/dasch-swiss/](https://github.com/dasch-swiss/).
-For this purpose, replace `0123` by your project's shortcode, and `import` by your project's shortname.
-This is especially recommended for big projects where you spend weeks/months on, when you might want to have a backup, or when you want to invite colleagues for collaboration or a code review.
+For this purpose, name the repository according to the scheme `[project_shortcode]-[project_shortname]-scripts`.
+This is especially recommended for big projects where you
+spend weeks/months on, when you might want to have a backup, or when you want to invite colleagues for collaboration or a code review.

 ## Choose a Python interpreter
-Open `import-script.py`.
+Open `import_script.py`.
 You can now choose a Python interpreter by clicking on the Version number on the bottom right.
 You can either work with the global (system-wide) Python, or you can create a [virtual environment](https://python.land/virtual-environments) for your project.
 DaSCH employees who have installed Python via Homebrew can choose the one located in `/usr/local/Cellar`.
 Probably you